 One of coffee’s most well-known benefits is its wealth of antioxidants, or the compounds that prevent free radicals from entering the skin and speeding up aging, says Ellie.
 These antioxidants act as a natural barrier to heat, light and pollution.

-You can also often find the grinds in a scrub, and that’s because it also has anti-inflammatory properties.
-Coffee is both redness-reducing and depuffing, and can also diminish the appearance of cellulite temporarily by increasing blood circulation, causing skin cells to tighten.
+You often find the grinds in a scrub, and that’s because it also has anti-inflammatory properties.
+Coffee is both redness-reducing and depuffing, and can help diminish the appearance of cellulite temporarily by increasing blood circulation, causing skin cells to tighten.

 Ellie also notes that coffee is a common under-eye treatment ingredient.
 The caffeine in coffee can draw excess fluid out from under your eyes and constrict blood vessels, helping reduce bags and dark circles.